bmaunde/guidelines/guidelines/SAP Commerce Guidelines.md

 Dependencies are injected in 2 main ways:
 - **Constructor**-based injection - this is the preferred way for all mandatory properties
 - **Annotation**-based injection - injection can be achieved by  @Resource annotation.
-This should be used mainly when using annotation-based bean definitions

-DO NOT user property-setter based injection.
-The @required annotation that used to be used to mandate dependencies is deprecated.
+Avoid using  property-setter based injection for mandatory atrributes.
+The @Required spring annotation that used to be used to mandate dependencies is deprecated.

+Using @Autowired should be avoided.
+Instead, the @Resource annotation should be used.
+This is because the @Autowired used injectiion by type rather than by name and is not supported in the ServiceLayerTest

+Using component scanning should also be avoided and XML-based mechanism used as stated above.
+The only exception is for Controllers.

 #### Naming Conventions
 When defining a bean, the following naming conventions should be followed: